What is Sum of Squares: SST, SSR, SSE?

 R-squared = SSR / SST

-Suppose we have the following dataset that shows the number of hours studied by six different students along with their final exam scores:
+To demonstrate the practical application of these concepts, we will walk through a detailed example focusing on a simple scenario.
+Suppose we have the following dataset that tracks the number of hours studied by six different students along with their resulting final exam scores:

 Score = 66.615 + 5.0769*(Hours)